202420-PHYS-230/P1_CollectingData/README.md

 clo-4 “Students will be able to design and implement an open-ended final project involving a computer-controlled interface to a circuit that solves an engineering problem or controls and monitors an external experiment.”

 -----------------------

-As the semester progresses, the projects become less prescriptive and more open-ended.
-The final project is entirely open-ended.